Dear Homeschooling Parent,

 First Grade is the springtime of your child’s education, with a chance to draw out a love of learning like the sun draws daffodils from the thawing ground.

-Your role as parent is to see your child as a unique, beautiful and unrepeatable being and to draw out their divine purpose and destiny.
+Your role as parent is to see your child as a unique, beautiful, unrepeatable being and to draw out their divine purpose and destiny.
 First Grade is the “official” beginning of that process.
 But it actually began much earlier with attention to the atmosphere of the home, good books, time outdoors, learning to listen and see, and more.

 Our Grade One Teaching Guide helps you navigate these early days with your child.
 The disciplines of attention, recall, character, and joyful learning are addressed, as well as helping your child learn to read well, narrate well, and listen well.
 Colonial America is the area of study for American history.
 We spend the year in World History with Ancient Civilizations, a topic of fascination to most children.

 A unique feature of Living Books Curriculum is using living books within the national guidelines for science learning.
-For science we use the four strands of scientific inquiry—life, physical, earth, and health—one strand each of the four terms.
+For science we use the four strands of scientific inquiry—life, physical, earth, and health—one strand for each of the four terms.

 It is recommended to teach your child to read beginning in First Grade rather than earlier.
 Research shows a child’s ability to near-focus (read print) doesn’t develop fully until age 6, or sometimes much later.
 A child may learn to read and later tire and grow resistant to reading if it is taught too early.